meilisearch/specifications/text/0118-search-api.md

 The cropping algorithm tries to match the window with the highest density of query terms within the `cropLength` limit.

-The cropping algorithm find the "best" matches, it tries to find the crop interval:
+The cropping algorithm tries to find the crop window that contains the most relevant matches.

-1. That have the highest count of unique matches
+1. That has the highest count of unique matches

 For example, for the query terms `split the world`, then the interval `the split the split the` has `5` matches but only `2` unique matches (`1` for `split` and `1` for `the`) where the interval `split of the world` has `3` matches and `3` unique matches.
 So the interval `split of the world` is considered better.